simpl-php/csv/README.md

 Why should you use this? `fgetcsv()` is already pretty good, right?

-Yes, `fgetcsv()` is pretty good, and this package uses it under this hood - with some quality of life improvements.
+Yes, `fgetcsv()` is pretty good, and this package uses it under the hood - with some quality of life improvements.

 The main benefits of this package are: